velez94/athleon/docs/athleon-platform/implementation-summary.md

 ### Successfully Deployed
 - ✅ WODs Lambda with RBAC and cascade deletion
-- ✅ Categories Lambda with organization validation
+- ✅ Categories Lambda with organization validation and authentication
 - ✅ Users Lambda with consistent field naming
 - ✅ Updated IAM policies and environment variables
 - ✅ Data migration completed (10 records fixed)

 ### Verification Steps
 1. **WOD Deletion**: Now requires authentication and checks for existing scores
-2. **Category Operations**: Write operations require organization membership
+2. **Category Operations**: All operations require authentication and organization membership
 3. **Field Consistency**: All new registrations use `registeredAt` field
 4. **Data Migration**: Existing inconsistent records have been standardized